hurricanemark/relational_database/README.md

 In this 165-lesson course, you will learn the basics of a relational database by creating a PostgreSQL database filled with video game characters.

+-- No sublink available.
+I finished this part while on a moving bus.  forgot to archive... )-:

 ## [Celestial Bodies Database](https://github.com/hurricanemark/relational_database/tree/main/BuildACelestialDatabase#building-a-celestial-bodies-database)

 This is one of the required projects to earn your certification.